 Located inside the Charles City Public Library is The Mooney Art Collection.
 It reflects both Arthur Mooney's love of art and of the community where he grew up.
-The collection features the works of classical artists such as Dali (seen on the left), Picasso, Rembrandt and Goya.
+The collection features the works of classical artists such as Dali (seen on the right), Picasso, Rembrandt and Goya.

 History of the collection:

 Although Mooney’s art prints were given to the library with his death in 1941 they were not readily available to the public for over 50 years.
 In addition to lacking appropriate space to display them, the prints needed special framing to protect and preserve them.

 In 1994 the Library Board appointed a committee to bring the Mooney Collection to the public.
 This committee worked to raise money and consulted with Arthur Frick, an art consultant.
 Since there was no space to display them at the library at that time, the committee commissioned custom crates to be built in order to allow the collection to be displayed at other venues.

 In 1998 the Mooney Collection was publicly displayed at the Charles City Art Center for the first time.
 After that, the collection was loaned to other institutions.